stevenhoving/camstudio/CamStudio/ReadMe.txt

 AppWizard creates one document type and one view:

 RecorderDoc.h, vscapDoc.cpp - the document
-    These files contain your CVscapDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CVscapDoc::Serialize).
+    These files contain your CRecorderDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via CRecorderDoc::Serialize).

 RecorderView.h, vscapView.cpp - the view of the document
-    These files contain your CVscapView class.
+    These files contain your CRecorderView class.
-    CVscapView objects are used to view CVscapDoc objects.
+    CRecorderView objects are used to view CRecorderDoc objects.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: